PrincetonUniversity/DP_GP_cluster/README.md

 DP_GP_cluster can handle missing data so if an expression value for a given gene at a given time point leave blank or represent with "NA".

+We recommend clustering only differentially expressed genes to save runtime.

 From the above command, the optimal clustering will be saved at `/path/to/output_path_prefix_optimal_clustering.txt` in a simple tab-delimited format:

     cluster	gene